 Online safety education can make a contribution to judgments under the Ofsted Common Inspection Framework, particularly in the areas of personal development and safeguarding.
-Further information on Ofsted expectations in relation to online policy and provision can be found in Appendix 5 but the Ofsted inspection guidance does refer directly to the statutory requirements for Relationships, Relationships and Sex Education and Health Education and that if a school is failing to meet its obligations, inspectors will consider this when reaching the personal development judgement.
+The Ofsted inspection guidance does refer directly to the statutory requirements for Relationships, Relationships and Sex Education and Health Education and that if a school is failing to meet its obligations, inspectors will consider this when reaching the personal development judgement.